voxpupuli/puppet-zabbix/README.md

 Ubuntu 10.4 is officially supported by zabbix for Zabbix 2.0.
 I did have some issues with making it work, probably in a future release it is supported with this module as well.

+##Rspec

+At the moment, only zabbix::agent has an rspec test.
+This is currently in progress, but first few basic things are tested.

 ##Todo
 The following is an overview of todo actions: